AMartins87/world-of-makaton/README.md

     - The icons in the footer and a sign up form were taken from [Font Awesome](https://fontawesome.com/)

 - **Code**
     - I searched on [W3Schools](https://www.w3schools.com) when I looked for the best way to incorporate images on About and Alphabet pages.
+Even though I didn't use any of the code in my final version, I have learnt a great deal from trying out new ways of displaying images like a responsive grid layout.

     - Code for the form page was taken from the Love Running project and only minor changes were made, like a change of font, image position, height, color scheme, and adding a code for cursor.

-    - The select option code was advised to use by my mentor Maria Hynes as I couldn't implement a Required attribute to my previous checkbox option without using a javascript.
+    - The select option code was advised to use by my mentor Maria Hynes as I couldn't implement a 'required' attribute to my previous checkbox option without using a javascript.

 - **Media**